 Seeds that are meant to be planted for seed production must be carefully selected beforehand and free of any bacterial diseases, as plant pathogens are often introduced into a crop through infested seeds.
 Bacterial pathogens are particularly notorious for this method of spread, and the earlier a pathogen comes in contact with the crop, the greater the potential for a serious disease problem to develop.
 For this reason, it is critical to start with “clean”, well selected and well maintained stockseed.
 Several methods can be used to kill bacterial pathogens on or within the seeds, including a hot water treatment (detailed through the Storing section of this website).

-Since seeds used in organic production systems are not treated with a synthetic fungicide to control fungal pathogens that cause damping-off, good cultural, biological and sanitation procedures are critical to prevent the introduction of these fungi.
+Since seeds used in organic production systems are not treated with a synthetic fungicide to control fungal pathogens that cause damping-off, good cultural, biological and sanitation procedures are important in order to prevent the introduction of these fungi.
 Such practices include:

 - Keeping the greenhouse, tools and trays clean and not allowing seedlings, planting mix, or plants to come in contact with outside soil;